 Is Your Helping Hand an Employee?

-If it's not clear if the worker is an employee or an independent contractor, then "you can have the IRS give you a formal ruling," says MacCleery; "you can fill out a Form SS-8 answering about 20 questions, send it off to the IRS describing the nature of the work, and the IRS will get back to you with a formal ruling."
+if you have any questions about whether your household worker is an employee or an independent contractor, fill out IRS Form SS-8.
+You'll answer about 20 questions about the nature of the work, and the IRS will get back to you with a formal ruling.

 The Process for Handling Household Employment Taxes

 Once you pay a household employee $2,100 or more per year (the baseline amount for calendar year 2018), you have the same tax withholding obligations as a business.
 Your employee will fill out a W-4, you'll withhold taxes, provide pay stubs, and file a Schedule H with your federal income tax return.
 Here's a step-by-step guide from the IRS: